 Stated by a credit repair specialist, A credit score takes time to build and improve.
 While you can’t transform your score overnight, with steady and consistent efforts, you can see dramatic improvement.
 If starting from zero, you can expect to build a decent credit score in six months.
 For the major credit scoring companies to compile enough history of your credit use for a score, you need at least one active account open for a minimum of six months.
 If you’re trying to repair damaged credit, the longer you have to rebuild it, the better, but you can start to see improvements within three months.

-What Can You Do to Boost Your Credit?
+What Can You Do to Boost and build Your Credit fast?

 Consistent, steady improvement will do the most to improve your credit over time.
 Nothing happens overnight when it comes to your credit score, but some things contribute more than others.
 Here are six things you can do to increase your credit.